1. Copy website to live server

 Once the URL has been submitted to each engine, the website will be eligible to show up in search results.

-2. Install security certificate (https)
+2. Install Security Certificate (https)

 The security certificate (known as SSL or TLS) will be installed once the website is live.